 Vitamin D International Study

-The results of a current large international study provides the greatest evidence so far that vitamin D may be undeniably protective against colorectal cancer.
+The results of a current large international study provide the greatest evidence so far that vitamin D may be undeniably protective against colorectal cancer.
 But there’s more.
 The study also shows that a Vitamin D deficiency may actually increase the risk of colorectal cancer.
 This study authored by scientists from the American Cancer Society, the Harvard T.H.
-Chan School of Public Health, the U.S. National Cancer Institute, and more than 20 other medical centers and organizations appeared Thursday, June 14, 2018 in the Journal of the National Cancer Institute.
+Chan School of Public Health, the U.S. National Cancer Institute, and more than 20 other medical centers and organizations appeared Thursday, June 14, 2018, in the Journal of the National Cancer Institute.

-Marji McCullough, a nutritional epidemiologist with the American Cancer Society and a co-author of the study study says: “For both men and women, deficient levels of vitamin D were associated with a 30 percent increased risk of colorectal cancer.
+Marji McCullough, a nutritional epidemiologist with the American Cancer Society and a co-author of the study says: “For both men and women, deficient levels of vitamin D were associated with a 30 percent increased risk of colorectal cancer.
 Those who had higher circulating blood levels of vitamin D, above the range deemed ‘sufficient,’ had a 22 percent lower risk.”

 The current recommendations for vitamin D supplementation are based exclusively on studies indicating that it does preserve bone health.
 “Our findings suggest what’s optimal for bone health may not be optimal for colorectal risk reduction,” McCullough says, which could mean higher doses are absolutely needed to prevent cancer.

 Vitamin D Lowers Risk of Colorectal Cancer in Women